-Today’s smart device revolution is beginning to shape every stage of life — from a baby’s first moments in a smart crib that reacts when she cries, to an elder who needs reminders to take his medication.
+Today’s smart device revolution is shaping every stage of our lives — from a baby’s first moments in a smart crib that reacts when she cries, to an elder who needs reminders to take medication.
 As these Internet of Things (IoT)-powered devices become embedded into each generation, new waves of technology will create unprecedented support and personalization.

 We took a closer look at some IoT devices that help people of all ages live well.

-Whether they let you know when it’s time to change diapers or make it easier to comfort a crying baby, “digital parenting” solutions are hitting the market.
+Whether they let you know when it’s time to change diapers or make it easier to comfort a crying baby, “digital parenting” solutions are here to help.
 Consider Owlet’s Smart Sock, a device that uses sensors to monitor a baby’s oxygen levels and heart rate, and immediately notify parents if something’s wrong.
 The connected app helps find specific health issues and offers remote monitoring.

-Happiest Baby lets new parents get a better night’s rest with its Snoo baby bed.
+Happiest Baby lets new parents get a better night’s rest with its Snoo Smart Sleeper for babies.
 The smart sleeper uses sensors to track motion and crying.
 It “boosts sleep by responding to your baby’s fussing with increasing sound and motion, just like parents do.”

 In the kid-focused product category, safety and privacy are key.
 As options continue to develop, IoT-powered childhoods are becoming the norm.